Painter602/EDLogReader/README.md

 I used to run the script in parallel with JoystickGremlin, but I now use VoiceAttack.

-Neither JG  nor VA are required to run this script.
+Neither JG  nor VA are required to run this script; the scripts are written for Python.

 ## Contact
 Either raise an issue here ( https://github.com/Painter602/EDLogReader/issues ), or message me (Painter) on Virpil's forum